Cortlandt Whitehead: Biography

 Three daughters were unmarried: Mary, Margaret van Courtlandt, Penelope Parker.

 His recreations were home pleasures, travel, sailing, and occasional outdoor sports.

-He attended two Lambeth Conferences in England, 1888 and 1897, and crossed the water for travel in England and on the Continent six times.
+He attended two Lambeth Conferences in England, 1888 and 1897, and crossed the Atlantic for travel in England and on the Continent six times.
 He also visited California, and on another occasion, via the Canadian Pacific, made the trip to Alaska, and returned by way of Oregon and Yellowstone Park.

 Cortlandt Whitehead died in Niagara Falls, New York on September 18, 1922, and was buried at Allegheny Cemetery.